More

 • Copper: 6% of the RDI

 Raspberries are one of the lowest sugar fruits, containing only 5 grams of sugar per cup fresh, compared to around 20 grams in a medium apple.
-This makes them an excellent choice for anyone who has a sweet appetite yet wants to limit their sugar intake.
+This makes them an excellent choice for anyone with a sweet appetite yet who wants to limit their sugar intake.

-Animal studies suggest that raspberries, which are high in anti-inflammatory chemicals such as anthocyanins, can help relieve arthritic symptoms.
-These studies also show a lower risk of developing arthritis as well as less damage to the joints in those that developed the condition.
+Animal studies suggest that raspberries, high in anti-inflammatory chemicals such as anthocyanins, can help relieve arthritic symptoms.
+These studies also show a lower risk of developing arthritis and less damage to the joints in those that developed the condition.
 More research and human trials are needed to confirm these effects.

 4. Cranberries